Free diabetic supplies and medications.

 Takeda may offer free or low cost diabetes medications from a program known as Help at Hand.
 Dial 1-800-830-9159.
 This company provides Kazano, Nesina, and Oseni, with another in development.
 This too will focus on Type 2 conditions.

+Most diabetics need affordable insulin.
+Or they need free supplies or help in paying for it.
+There are resources out there, and find free insulin programs.
 If a drug company can't provide the assistance needed, then a patient can always try a non-profit organization.
 The resources available are generally more limited as well as restrictive.
 A non-profit will often only provide free medications to a diabetic when they have no other options available, and after they have applied for help from other groups first.

 Since many of these agencies have a database to search, clients can also learn about places for free diabetes bracelets, which can alert first responders to a crisis.
 NeedyMeds (see below) is another resource that families can learn about other equipment they may need, such as insulin pumps.